-This SConstruct file first creates an Options object (the opts = Options () call), and then uses the object's Add method to indicate that the RELEASE option can be set on the command line, and that it's default value will be 0 (the third argument to the Add method).
+This SConstruct file first creates a Variables object (the vars = Variables() call), and then uses the object's Add method to indicate that the RELEASE variable can be set on the command line, and that its default value will be 0 (the third argument to the Add method).
 The second argument is a line of help text; we'll learn how to use it in the next section.

-We then pass the created Options object as an options keyword argument to the Environment call used to create the construction environment.
-This then allows a user to set the RELEASE build option on the command line and have the variable show up in the command line used to build each object from a C source file:
+We then pass the created Variables object as a variables keyword argument to the Environment call used to create the construction environment.
+This then allows a user to set the RELEASE build variable on the command line and have the variable show up in the command line used to build each object from a C source file: